davekinkead/thesis/chapters/04/chapter.coffee.md

 Graphic

-> On pages 112-114 Humphreys seems to suggest thatthe fact that theoutputsof simulationsarerepresentedvisuallybearsspecialweight.
+> On pages 112-114 Humphreys seems to suggest that the fact that the outputs of simulations are represented visually bears special weight.

 Dynamic